mesosphere/dcos-docs-site/pages/services/dse/3.0.0-6.0.1/configuration/continuous-paging/index.md

 ### max_local_query_time_ms

    The maximum time for a local continuous query to run.
 When this threshold is exceeded, the session is swapped out and rescheduled.
-Swapping and rescheduling ensures the release of resources that prevent the memtables from flushing and ensures fairness when max_threads < max_concurrent_sessions.
+Swapping and rescheduling ensures the release of resources that prevent the memtables from flushing and ensures fairness when `max_threads` < `max_concurrent_sessions`.
 Adjust when high write workloads exist on tables that have continuous paging requests.

    Default value is 5000.

+# New options for 6.0.2

-### Below are the options that are added new as per the DataStax Enterprise version 6.0.2
+Below are the options that are added new as per the {{ model.techMidName }} Enterprise version 6.0.2

 ### client_timeout_sec